KevinWorkman/HappyCoding/tutorials/java/_posts/2017-05-06-processing-in-java.md

 You can use the above approach of accepting a `PApplet` argument into your code to create a library that you can then use in a Processing sketch in the Processing editor.

 Then you would [export a `.jar` file](/tutorials/java/exporting-jars) that contains your code.
-Make sure your classes are in packages!
+Make sure your classes are in packages: classes inside `.jar` files must be inside a package to be visible to other classes inside a package.
+(The alternative is to not use packages at all, which is generally a bad idea.)

 Now that you have a `.jar` file, you can drag it directly onto the Processing editor, or you can package it up as a "real" Processing library for other people to use.
 See [the Processing wiki](https://github.com/processing/processing/wiki/Library-Basics) for more info.